alexchandel/screenshot-rs/README.md

 Contributions welcome!

 ##Disclosure
-This is only a manual merge of with a couple of buf fixes posixphreak/screenshot-rs and alexchandel/screenshot-rs.
+This is only a manual merge of with a couple of bug fixes posixphreak/screenshot-rs and alexchandel/screenshot-rs.

 ## Examples